The things to do in Aspen Colorado are almost limitless – during both a winter and summer vacation – especially in Downtown Aspen.

 Every year an average of 300 inches of snow hit the ground allowing travelers to enjoy this joyous winter wonderland and I was lucky enough to come out, find a job working at the Gant Condo Resort, and ended up living here for a handful of seasons spending my time mountain biking in the summer, going on extensive overnight backpacking trips, giving a go at paragliding off the side of a mountain, and of course snowboarding in the Aspen/Snowmass ski resorts.

-But without further ado, take a look at these top things you can do while walking through downtown Aspen – there really is no other mountain town quite like this one!
+But without further ado, take a look at these top things you can do in downtown Aspen on a nice walk – there really is no other mountain town quite like this one!
+We answer the question of what to do in Aspen, Colorado.

 5 Things to do in Downtown Aspen